The law on gambling in Ireland

 Children and gambling

-When the Gambling Regulation Act 2024 is commenced, it will be illegal to allow children participate in gambling.
+When the Gambling Regulation Act 2024 is commenced, it will be illegal to allow children to participate in gambling.
 A child is anybody aged under 18.

 Unless the licence specifies that children are allowed on the premises, children will be banned from: